Family and friend carers

 We want to make sure that people who regularly provide unpaid care are supported and have their needs and wellbeing taken into account.
 If you are a carer you are entitled to have your needs assessed, even if the person you care for has not had their needs assessed or is not receiving any services from us.
 If you have filled in a carer’s self-assessment, what you have told us on the form will be included in your assessment.

-Carers Support West Sussex carry out most of the carer’s assessments on our behalf.
-However, our social care workers carry out carer’s assessments in some circumstances, for example if your needs are more complex or if you specifically ask for a social care worker to carry out your assessment.
-You can contact Carers Support West Sussex to ask for an assessment or you can contact our Adults’ CarePoint.
+Carers Support West Sussex carry out all carer’s assessments on our behalf.
+You can contact Carers Support West Sussex direct to ask for an assessment or you can contact our Adults’ CarePoint.
 Please see the 'Useful contacts' page for contact details.

 Your assessment can cover the following things: